 Panels on the Ansbach facility and its involvement in Nazi medical

 malfeasance, including one about the special children's ward, by Daniel

 Goltz were included (see here).

 A new memorial was put in place in 2012.
-It consists of a steel plate
+It consists of a steel plate on a

-shadow (indicative of how this part of Ansbach's past has been dealt with, or not, and how it is
+how this part of Ansbach's past has been dealt with, or not, and how it is

 still relevant today).
 Engraved in the plate are 2,000 lines, reflective of

 the banality of evil (the bureaucratic approach to killing).
 The lines are

 individually set, to portray that the individuality of each of the 2,000

 In 2013, a puppet show on Friedrich Zawrel (see Kinderfachabteilung